-Cell tower companies are entities that own and operate cell towers.
+Cell tower companies, also known as cell tower leasing companies or cell phone tower companies, are entities that own and operate cell towers.
 Tower companies either build or acquire towers from other tower companies or wireless providers.
 These companies develop and operate towers to lease space on the towers to wireless providers.
 Leases between a tower company and a wireless provider are known as collocation or tenant leases.
-The tower company pays for expenses to operate the tower and in return, collects rent of $1,000/mo. to $5,000/mo. in most cases per collocation.
+The tower company pays for expenses to construct and operate the tower and, in return, collects rent of $1,000/mo. to $5,000/mo. for each collocation.
 The average cell tower owned by the three largest tower companies in the United States has approximately 2.1 to 2.2 wireless collocations on it.

-In 2021, the U.S. cell tower industry is pretty concentrated at the top where the top three tower companies own 100,000 of the estimated 200,000 cell towers in the country.
-From there it starts to get highly fragmented with 58% of cell tower companies owning between 1-10 towers and another 25% owning between 11-100 towers.
+In 2024, the U.S. cell tower industry is pretty concentrated at the top, where the top three tower companies will own 100,000 of the estimated 200,000 cell towers in the country.
+From there, it starts to get highly fragmented, with 58% of cell tower companies owning between 1 and 10 towers and another 25% owning between 11 and 100 towers.
 Below is a chart with our estimates on the number of assets owned by each of the three largest public tower companies.
 We also show approximate numbers of non-cell tower assets each company owns or controls.

 US TowersRooftops under ManagementActive Rooftops (ones with wireless tenants)Small Cells/DAS NodesWireless Leases (no structure included)